What is a tenancy agreement?

 Can I take in a lodger?

 In some circumstances we will allow tenants to take in lodgers.
 Before you agree to this, please contact your Neighbourhood Services Advisor to discuss the conditions and implications this may have on you.
+There is an application form that you will need to fill in and this can be found on the benefit changes page under the ways to pay rent tab.
 You can find out who your Neighbourhood Services Advisor is by going to your neighbourhood team page.

 Do I need permission to make alterations to my home?